 Author Devin Hunter says: “I tend to use liquid fertilizer and mix it in big 5-gallon barrels.
 Before adding the nutrients, I like to put charged crystals that are powered to assist in plant growth in the barrel and place them in the sun so I can make a giant crystal elixir to water my plants with.
 My favorite combination of stones for this is citrine (the power of the sun), epidote (the power of the green flame), and black tourmaline (for banishing pests).”

 Even if you’re skeptical, why not give it a try?
-You might be surprised to see how your garden and houseplants thrive with a bit of help from crystal allies!
+You might be surprised to see how your garden and houseplants thrive with a bit of help from your crystal allies!